OleMussmann/Nix-Package-Search/README.md

 - default: true
 - possible values: true, false

-## Development

-### Tests
-Most tests run quick, execute them with:

-`cargo test`

-Refreshing the cache needs a working internet connection and might take a while.
-These tests are by default disabled.
-Include them with

-`cargo test -- --include-ignored`

-Use `tarpaulin` to check for code coverage.
-Make sure to `--include-ignored` tests and include the integration tests with `--follow-exec`.
-This can take a long time.
-To generate a HTML report, run the check with

-`cargo tarpaulin --all-features --workspace --timeout 360 --out Html --follow-exec -- --include-ignored`

-### Benchmarking
-First build `nps` in release mode.

-`cargo build --release`

-Then run benchmarks on the produced executable with:

-`hyperfine './target/release/nps -e neovim'`

-### Git Hooks
-Review the hooks in the [hooks](./hooks) folder and use them with

-`git config core.hooksPath hooks`

-### Release

-Document future changes in the [CHANGELOG.md](./CHANGELOG.md) under "Unreleased".
-Do a dry-run with:

-`cargo release [LEVEL|VERSION]`

-and review the changes.
-Possible choices for `LEVEL` are `beta`, `alpha` or `rc` for development (pre-) releases and `major`, `minor`, `patch` or `release` (remove pre-release extension) for production releases.
-Then execute the release with:

-`cargo release [LEVEL|VERSION] --execute --no-publish`

 ## Contributing

-1. Check existing issues or open a new one to suggest a feature or report a bug
+1. Check existing issues or open a new one to suggest a feature or report a bug.
-1. Fork the repository and make your changes
+1. Fork the repository, check the [DEVELOPMENT.md](DEVELOPMENT.md) and make your changes
 1. Open a pull request